-(Tandon et al., 2003)
+(Tandon et al. 2003)

 The second component of the HOPIT model is the health equation.
-In this component, the cut-points that are calculated in the reporting behaviour component are used and fixed to the self-assessed health question on the same health domain.
+In this component, the cutpoints that are calculated in the reporting behaviour component are used and fixed to the self-assessed health question on the same health domain.
 The self-assessed health equation is the ordinal self-assessed health indicator in a specific health domain, regressed onto a set of individual characteristics.
 The variance is set equal to 1 for identification.
 Since the cut-points are fixed, this component is similar to an interval regression model.

 The fixed cut-points are dependent on a set of individual characteristics, so that self-assessed health can be purged of any reporting heterogeneity, and the resulting health figures are considered unbiased.
-By comparing the purged health figures to the original health figures, it is possible to establish if the difference is significant and whether reporting heterogeneity was present (Tandon et al., 2003; Rice et al., 2012; King et al., 2004).
+By comparing the purged health figures to the original health figures, it is possible to establish if the difference is significant and whether reporting heterogeneity was present (King et al. 2004; Rice, Robone and Smith 2012; Tandon et al. 2003).